microsoft/pyright/docs/configuration.md

 **reportUntypedNamedTuple** [boolean or string, optional]: Generate or suppress diagnostics when “namedtuple” is used rather than “NamedTuple”.
 The former contains no type information, whereas the latter does.
 The default value for this setting is 'none'.

-**reportPrivateUsage** [boolean or string, optional]: Generate or suppress diagnostics for uses of private variables or functions outside of the class or module that declares them.
-Private variables and functions, by convention, are named starting with a single underscoe (“_”) character.
+**reportPrivateUsage** [boolean or string, optional]: Generate or suppress diagnostics for incorrect usage of private or protected variables or functions.
+Protected class members begin with a single underscore (“_”) and can be accessed only by subclasses.
+Private class members begin with a double underscore but do not end in a double underscore and can be accessed only within the declaring class.
+Variables and functions declared outside of a class are considered private if their names start with either a single or double underscore, and they cannot be accessed outside of the declaring module.
 The default value for this setting is 'none'.

 **reportConstantRedefinition** [boolean or string, optional]: Generate or suppress diagnostics for attempts to redefine variables whose names are all-caps with underscores and numerals.
 The default value for this setting is 'none'.